Mobility

 Electric Vehicle Infrastructure

+This goal was achieved in 2023.
 In 2019, Yale had five single-hose electric vehicle charging stations available for fleet vehicles and drivers parking on campus.
-Since then, twenty-five dual-hose units have been installed, providing fifty additional charging options for fleet and drivers parking on campus, for a total of fifty-five charging options.
-Seven of Yale’s fleet vehicles are electric.
+Since then, thirty-six dual-hose units have been installed, for a total of seventy-two charging options.
+Eight of Yale’s fleet vehicles are electric.

 Sustainable Transportation Choices